IMU: Influence-guided Machine Unlearning: Conclusion and Limitations

-In this paper, we introduce the retain-data-free MU method \algname, a novel paradigm that dynamically allocates attention to each data point according to its estimated influence value.
-Extensive experiments on various unlearning settings across vision and language tasks demonstrate that \algname effectively strikes the balance between forget quality and model utility, showing superiority compared to existing baselines.
+In this paper, we introduce \algname, a novel retain-data-free MU method that dynamically allocates optimization priority to each data point according to its estimated influence scores.
+By leveraging a computationally efficient classifier-level influence approximation, \algname bypasses the prohibitive overhead of full-model Hessian inversion while maintaining high fidelity to the true influence signals.
+Extensive experiments across diverse unlearning scenarios in both vision and language tasks demonstrate that \algname effectively strikes the balance between forget quality and model utility, consistently outperforming existing baselines.

-However, our method still requires estimating the influence function for each forgetting data point.
-As a result, the computational cost scales with the number of data points, which can be time-consuming in real-world scenarios.
-One possible alternative is to estimate the influence at the mini-batch level rather than per data point.
-While this may reduce computation time, it could also introduce estimation errors.
-Besides, adversarial examples or outliers may interfere with influence estimation, leading to inaccurate decisions.
+\textbf{Limitation.} While \algname requires computing influence scores for each forgetting data point, the cost scales with the size of $\gD_f$.
+A natural mitigation is to estimate influence at the mini-batch level; however, this may introduce additional approximation error and is left for future investigation.

-As MU becomes increasingly important, our method offers a practical solution that does not rely on the retain set.
-However, care must be taken to ensure robustness against adversarial manipulation of influence scores and to mitigate any potential misuse of the method.
+While \algname's default head-only update prioritizes efficiency, it may leave frozen backbone representations partially vulnerable to sophisticated adversarial probing.
+However, we emphasize that the influence-guided reweighting paradigm at the core of \algname is inherently strategy-agnostic.
+It can be seamlessly integrated with more intensive update schemes, such as full-parameter fine-tuning or adaptive layer unfreezing (see \textsection~\ref{subsec:extra_ablation} in the appendix), depending on the specific requirements for unlearning depth and defensive robustness.
+Exploring these hybrid extensions under adversarial settings constitutes a promising direction for future research.

 {

 \textbf{IMU: Influence-guided Machine Unlearning}\\ Supplementary Material \\ }